thesyedbasim/tility/README.md

 # tility
-Set of modular utility functions to ease your workflow.
+Set of modular commonly used utility functions to ease your workflow.